Ephraim-usc/egrm/README.rst

 There are two command line tools:

-    trees2crm [--input INPUT]
+    trees2egrm [--input INPUT]

 Where INPUT is the tree sequence filename which must end with '.trees'.
-It outputs the CRM matrix in a file with the same name but '.crm' suffix.
+It outputs the CRM matrix in a file with the same name but '.egrm' suffix.

     workflow [--out OUT] [--name NAME] [--gcta] [--relate]